 There are quite a few book summary apps available nowadays, but the category is still fairly niche.
 Therefore, there still aren’t that many apps to choose from.

-Nonetheless, there are enough apps to make you wonder which ones are the best for book summaries.
+There are enough apps to make you wonder which ones are the best for book summaries.
+Four of the most commonly used book summary apps are Blinkist, Headway, GetAbstract and Uptime.

-We’ll go over four of the best book summary apps in this article; keeping in mind price, UI, and features.
+And the truth is that all of these book summary sites has something a little different to offer.
+We took at look at the best book summary apps in this article; keeping in mind price, UI and features.

 #4 – Headway